 We encourage and support cycling through the provision of facilities, programs and services.
 Whether for fun, fitness or to commute, cycling offers a range of health, economic, social and environmental benefits to the community.

 Cycling in Stonnington is easy and safe, with a network of accessible and conveniently located bike paths and trails.
 Our cycle network is complemented by facilities for resting and storing and securing bikes, and we will continue to build on this network to make our cycling facilities even better.

-For more information or to enquire about joining the reference group call us on 8290 1333
+For more information or to enquire about joining the committee call us on 03 8290 1333

 Use Public Transport Victoria's Journey Planner to find the best way to get around Melbourne on trams, trains and buses.